2009–2010 Kurdistan Workers' Party ceasefire

-The Kurdistan Workers' Party (PKK) announced a ceasefire on the 13 April 2009, declaring they would only retaliate in self-defense.
+The Kurdistan Workers' Party (PKK) announced a ceasefire on 13 April 2009, declaring they would only retaliate in self-defense.
 The ceasefire was encouraged by the electoral success of the Democratic Society Party (DTP) in the municipal elections of 2009.
 Then in May 2009, the president of the Kurdistan Communities Union (KCK) Murat Karayilan released a statement supportive of an eventual peace process.
-Later, the PKK prolonged the ceasefire on the 1 June until the 15 July 2009.
-On the 15 July the DTP organized a manifestation in support of a peace process which was attended by tens of thousands of people in Diyarbakir, and the PKK again prolonged their ceasefire until the 1 September 2009.
+Later, the PKK prolonged the ceasefire on 1 June until 15 July 2009.
+On 15 July the DTP organized a manifestation in support of a peace process which was attended by tens of thousands of people in Diyarbakir, and the PKK again prolonged their ceasefire until 1 September 2009.
 The Human Rights Association (IHD), Freedom and Solidarity Party and the Labour Party also supported a potential peace process.

-This then made way for the Kurdish initiative (also called Kurdish Opening), which was announced on the 29 July 2009 by Interior Minister Beşir Atalay and became a very discussed topic on the Turkish political agenda.
+This then made way for the Kurdish initiative (also called Kurdish Opening), which was announced on 29 July 2009 by Interior Minister Beşir Atalay and became a very discussed topic on the Turkish political agenda.
 President Abdullah Gül and prime Minister Recep Tayyip Erdoğan both supported the process at the time, but their approach was different, while Gül met with the DTP leader to discuss the developments, Erdoğan refused to meet with representatives of the pro-Kurdish DTP.
 Atalay was assigned with the coordination of the initiative and began to organize meetings with the journalists and NGOs to discuss a solution for the Kurdish Turkish conflict.